Skip to main content

 pxt.ImagePIL.Image.ImageImage data

-pxt.Videostr (file path)Video references
+pxt.Videostr (file path)Video files

 pxt.Audiostr (file path)Audio files